Rahul-2002-kl/Rahul-2002-kl/README.md

 - 🤝 I’m looking for help with -- **I’m looking for help with deepening my expertise in embedded systems and real-time operating systems**

-- 👨‍💻 All of my projects are available -- at [https://github.com/Rahul-2002-kl?tab=repositories](https://github.com/Rahul-2002-kl?tab=repositories)
+- 👨‍💻 All of my projects are available -- at (https://github.com/Rahul-2002-kl)
+-
 - 📫 How to reach me -- **rahul2mahesh156@gmail.com**
+-
+- ⚡ **Fun fact:** My code runs on C, and I run on coffee + 10k steps ☕🏃

 📄 Know about my experiences [linkedin.com/in/kl-rahul-0bb366255]